 Donations from businesses and individuals make it possible for us to rent, build and transport costumes, sets, materials, technical equipment, etc.

-Become a shadow actor, build sets, be part of the stage crew!
-Help backstage, onstage and in the lobby.
+Become an actor, shadow actor, sets builder or part of the stage crew!
+Help backstage, onstage or in the lobby.
 We have plenty of ways that you can be a part of the fun - for the duration of rehearsals or just a night or two during performances.
 Contact us to find out where you might want to step up!

-We share the belief that performances art is for everybody.
+We share the belief that Art is for everybody.

 As the son of an actress, my son was dragged to countless auditions, rehearsals and performances.
 He worked backstage, bringing water to the actors and helping in front of house.